MathiasSJacobsen/HotDrink-DSL/README.md

 ## Release Notes

+### 1.0.1
+- Small fix in the title of demo generation command.

 ### 1.0.0
 - Initial release of HotDrink plugin for VSCode.
 - Fixed bug where JavaScript code generation would not have the right index on methods.